RE:IMAGINESLC

 As a taxpayer, how would I have a say (or would I have a say) in any of the decisions being made?
 How can my voice be heard?

-The City Council held a public hearing on May 21 at its 7 P.M. formal meeting, which provided an opportunity for the public to provide input directly to the Council.
+The next City Council public meeting will be held on October 1st at 7 P.M. and will provide an opportunity for the public to provide input directly to the Council.

 How can I support or share other comments about the project?